I have more “FAKE CRYSTALS” updates for us today.

 Mostly, I’ve seen these at the most recent Tucson Gem Shows or popping up on eBay from the Middle East.

 The color really pops so it really catches your eye!
 Not to say that pink tourmaline of this color doesn’t exist in nature.
 It so totally does!

 BUT I can tell these in the below photo are FAKES.

 HOW can I tell?

-Well, let me tell you…b/c I want you to be informed & be able to catch this shiz too.
+Well, let me tell you… because I want you to be informed and be able to catch this shiz too.

 No more duping us!